 - Patient-initiated measurement request (Trigger A).
-In this case, the patient decides to take a - B).
-This can be an explicit message from the gateway device to a patient device, or it could just a measurement. - Static configured policy at a healthcare gateway that directly requests sensor data without patient intervention (Trigger C).
+In this case, the patient decides to take a measurement and triggers the processing in the system. - Static configured policy at a healthcare gateway that requests patient to initiate measurement (Trigger B).
+This can be an explicit message from the gateway device to a patient device, or it could just an indicator on the gateway itself such as a pop-up message or an indicator light requesting measurement. - Static configured policy at a healthcare gateway that directly requests sensor data without patient intervention (Trigger C).
 This can be used in conjunction or in lieu of Triggers A or B. Some sensor data may be measurable or accessible without patient intervention so that the gateway merely needs to communicate with one or more sensors to obtain the data. - Patient monitoring app on healthcare service backend server that triggers generation of sensor data (Trigger D). - Dynamic patient monitoring request from the healthcare service provider (Trigger E). - Availability of new patient healthcare data at a healthcare gateway that requires transport to a backend server. - Availability of new patient healthcare data at a backend server that requires sharing with authenticated users such as a nurse/doctor (healthcare provider) and a patient's relative (such as a child care-giver). - Health care service provider needing to contact patient to take measurements. - Analysis of healthcare patient sensor info or trends that triggers the need to take action on behalf of patient (for example determination of a deteriorating health condition). - QoS-aware data buffering policy on the healthcare gateway.

-Network-aware and/or device-aware delay-tolerant data management policy on the healthcare gateway.
-Network dynamic access constraints or network utilization constraints or prior network access policy constraints or device energy minimization considerations can cause delay tolerant sensor data to be buffered (and aggregated if needed) at the gateway and transmitted at a later time. © oneM2M Partners Type 1 (ARIB, ATIS, CCSA, ETSI, TIA, TSDSI, TTA, TTC) Page 42 of 140

-• Failure in the components of the M2M System for the healthcare service. (e.g. functional failure in Wide Area Network, functional failure in Healthcare Service Backend Server).
+- Network-aware and/or device-aware delay-tolerant data management policy on the healthcare gateway.
+Network dynamic access constraints or network utilization constraints or prior network access policy constraints or device energy minimization considerations can cause delay tolerant sensor data to be buffered (and aggregated if needed) at the gateway and transmitted at a later time. - Failure in the components of the M2M System for the healthcare service. (e.g. functional failure in Wide Area Network, functional failure in Healthcare Service Backend Server).

 The following clauses describe different flows that are possible in the m2m healthcare gateway system.
 For each flow, the events corresponding to the flow are high-lighted in the corresponding figure.
 Other events may be shown in a figure that are preserved to reflect the different types of processing that can occur in the system, with new events added in each subsequent figure to increase the complexity of the system.
-The high-level illustration in 7.1 provides a comprehensive summary description of the overall system.
+The high-level illustration provides a comprehensive summary description of the overall system.